Be very wary of advice givers.

 Perhaps, this is what the wise people know and why they don’t give advice.
 Maybe…that’s why they only share their experience, strength and hope, and why they simply encourage others with the encouragement they have been encouraged by.
 And, they do all of this in personal relationships.

 Makes you think-right?
-Sure does make me think about why even my best advice are idle words when they are not given and received in relationship that are built on truth and love.
+Sure does make me think about why even my best advice are idle words when they are not given and received in relationships that are built on truth and love.